-One of the most common questions we get asked about compressed air piping is what size air pipe is needed for our client’s system.
-Unfortunately this isn’t a one size fits all industry.
-Some people have greater compressed air requirements than others and if you choose a pipe that is undersize, your system’s performance can suffer.
+One of the most common questions we get asked about aluminium compressed air piping is what size air pipe is needed for our client’s system.
+Unfortunately, this isn’t a one size fits all industry.
+Some people have greater compressed air requirements than others and if you choose a pipe that is undersized, your system’s performance can suffer.
 To make things simple for you, you can use our compressed air pipe sizing chart to quickly determine the ideal size.
 Here’s how it works.

 Know your air flow

 The first thing you need to know to use the compressed air pipe sizing chart is the maximum amount of air your compressor can produce.
 This is simple to figure out.
 It should be in the compressor’s manual but if you don’t have that you can always look it up online.
 The max output can be measured in litres per second, m3 per minute/hour, or cubic feet per minute (cfpm).

 Determine the furthest outlet